AVSystem/developer-zone/docs/Cloud_integrations/Azure_IoT/Azure_IoT_Hub/Device_operations/Upgrading_firmware.md

 In the process, the Azure *scheduleFirmwareUpdate* direct method is invoked, enabling the {{ coiote_short_name }} to download the specified firmware file and add it to its resources.
 Then, an XML task is scheduled in {{ coiote_short_name }} and the upgrade is performed on the device.

 !!! info
-    For firmware file recognition in Coiote, global identifiers are used.
+    For firmware file recognition in {{ coiote_short_name }}, global identifiers are used.
 This means that it is recommended to name your firmware files using the format: yourdomainName + randomized value.
 If the same firmware file name is used again, then {{ coiote_short_name }} will be able to utilize the once downloaded resource without the need to download it again.

 ### Step 1: Invoking the Azure *scheduleFirmwareUpdate* direct method